 6. Cat River Stones

 The memorial stones can be personalized to your liking.
-You can have your cat’s name written down or their birthday.
+For example, you can have your cat’s name written down or their birthday.
 Or anything else that you think represents the special connection between your late furry friend and you.

 Everything could be engraved on the river stones with utmost precision and quality.
 Before the engraving, you’ll get the final design.
-You’ll have the opportunity to approve it or ask for modifications.
+Then, you’ll have the opportunity to approve it or ask for modifications.

 The custom memorial stones can easily blend anywhere in your home.
 Think about keeping them on:

 This is one of the cat memorial ideas you can place outside, in the garden, next to the usual rocks.
-This way, every walk outside will also remind you of your trusted companion.
+Every walk outside will also remind you of your trusted companion.

 Buy a Custom Cat River Stone.